Healthy Sweet Basil (Ocimum basilicum) in bright indirect, also known as Sweet Basil

 Sweet Basil Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Sweet Basil grows best in Bright Indirect light and can tolerate direct conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Sweet Basil light consistent for stronger growth and flowering.

 Sweet Basil is listed as Non-Toxic for pets and Non-Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Sweet Basil out of reach when ingestion is a concern.

 Sweet Basil does best in All Purpose, Coir with a pH around 6.0-7.5.
 Fast drainage lowers root-rot risk.

 Sweet Basil has a dormancy period: None.
-Reduce watering and pause fertilizer while growth naturally slows.
+During this phase, reduce Sweet Basil watering and pause fertilizer while growth naturally slows.

 Plantology